Renaissance Technologies LLC Raises Position in Eltek Ltd. (NASDAQ:ELTK)

 Renaissance Technologies LLC lifted its stake in Eltek Ltd. (NASDAQ:ELTK) by 4.9% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 100,771 shares of the technology company’s stock after buying an additional 4,700 shares during the period.
 Renaissance Technologies LLC owned approximately 1.73% of Eltek worth $626,000 as of its most recent SEC filing.

-Eltek (NASDAQ:ELTK) last issued its earnings results on Thursday, May 20th.
-The technology company reported $0.04 earnings per share for the quarter.
+Eltek (NASDAQ:ELTK) last released its quarterly earnings results on Thursday, May 20th.
+The technology company reported $0.04 EPS for the quarter.
 Eltek had a return on equity of 19.90% and a net margin of 6.59%.
-The company had revenue of $7.21 million during the quarter.
+The business had revenue of $7.21 million for the quarter.

 Eltek Profile